Each year, we transform outstanding college students into frontline advocates for democracy.

 Democracy Summer is an innovative internship program that exposes young leaders to new ideas and political movements, teaching them how to organize people around a shared vision for a better democracy in our state.
 The program also equips young people with lifelong skills that they can use to work for positive social change in their communities.

-Every summer, Democracy NC hires rising sophomores, juniors and seniors from NC colleges and universities to work as paid student organizers for nine weeks under the guidance of an experienced Democracy NC organizer.
-In 2012, we will hire 8 students to work in teams of 2 in Charlotte, Fayetteville, Greenville or Winston-Salem.
+Every summer, Democracy NC – a non-partisan organization that seeks to increase voter participation – hires rising sophomores, juniors and seniors from NC colleges and universities to work as paid student organizers for nine weeks under the guidance of an experienced Democracy NC organizer.
+In 2016, we will hire students to work in organizing teams of 2 in Charlotte, Fayetteville, Greenville, Winston-Salem, Asheville, or the Triangle, and one student to work as a Communications Intern.

-Student organizers work full-time (40 + hours per week) from late May to late July and earn a stipend of $2,500 for the summer.
-This is a full-time job, so students who have to do summer classes or have other, part-time work cannot realistically complete the program.
+Student organizers work full-time (40 + hours per week, including some evenings and weekends) from late May to late July and earn a stipend of $3,000 for the summer.
+This is a full-time job, so students who have to do summer classes or have other, part-time work cannot realistically participate in the program.

 Democracy Summer starts with a mandatory 3-day training retreat.
 Then, student organizers work in their host city, organizing for social change.
 They interact with civic leaders and veteran activists, meet elected officials, experience working with the media and gain an insider’s view of the political climate, legislative process and power structure in North Carolina.